 Jean Denis-Caron is a 35-year-old aggressive inline skater who produces Rollance UFS Ice Frames out of his home in Quebec City, Quebec.
 These frames have been quality tested on the skates of Kevin Lapierre, who has been posting incredible videos online of himself skating them.
-Jean produces both a traditional hockey style frame and and freestyle frame that allows you to do grinds when attached to aggressive inline skating boots.
+Jean produces both a traditional hockey-style frame and a freestyle frame that allows you to do grinds when attached to aggressive inline skating boots.

 What made you want to start producing UFS ice frames for aggressive inline skates?

-I live in Quebec and a good 3-4 months of the year is winter.
-My friends and I wanted to skate so bad during this time of the year but we had no indoor skate parks to go to.
-This is what led me to start thinking about how hard it would be to make an ice frame for a UFS skate boot.
+I live in Quebec, and a good 3-4 months of the year is winter.
+My friends and I wanted to skate so bad during this time of the year, but we had no indoor skate parks to go to.
+This led me to start thinking about how hard it would be to make an ice frame for a UFS skate boot.

 How did you go about making the first frames?
 Did you know how to make molds and work with those materials when you started?

-To be honest, I didn’t have any idea where to begin.
-I took a 3-year course in computers that covered programming, design and 3D imaging.
+I didn’t have any idea where to begin.
+I took a 3-year course in computers that covered programming, design, and 3D imaging.
 This allowed me to play with 3D software and create a model of what I thought may become a good frame design.
-However, since I had no prior experience in making skating hardware, I still had many questions that remained unanswered.
+However, since I had no prior experience in making skating hardware, I still had many unanswered questions.

 The concept of creating the actual hardware came when a friend of mine suggested I craft a frame out of a piece of wood.
-It was actually a very good concept, because wood is solid enough to give you an excellent feel yet it is also easy to work with.
+It was actually an excellent concept because wood is solid enough to give you an excellent feel, yet it is also easy to work with.
 I completed one frame and tried it out on the ice.

 Demonstrating the Wooden UFS Frame back in 2010